Logan007/pucr/README.md

 - For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixed 8-bit size.
 To make some allowance for outliers that might be rare but influence the LZ2-offset size, a flat implicit Huffman-tree (see below) is applied if supporting compression.

 - General LZ offsets (for longer-than-two byte matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the exceeding MSBs are encoded using the variable length Elias Gamma coding (with inverted prefix).
 An optimization run to determine the optimal number _n_ of plainly encoded LSBs is performed per packet.

+- General LZ offsets get ranked if quantitywise rewarding.
+They are escaped by the least used prefix of LSBs of such a length that would still allow sufficent compression profit.

 - While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.